 As required by GASB No. 31, the Corporation has recorded a fair value adjustment in its investment portfolio.
-HDC recorded a net appreciation of \$25,490,000 for the year ended October 31, 2019.
+HDC recorded a net appreciation of \$5,046,000 for the year ended October 31, 2023.

 Under Statement No. 72, Fair Value Measurement and Application, HDC categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the assets.
 Level 1 inputs are quoted prices in active markets for identical assets, Level 2 inputs are significant other observable inputs, and Level 3 inputs are significant unobservable inputs.
+The Corporation does not hold any securities valued using Level 3 inputs as of October 31, 2023.

-The Corporation has the following recurring fair value measurements as of October 31, 2019:
+The Corporation has the following recurring fair value measurements as of October 31, 2023:

-- NYC/NYS Municipal securities of \$222,690,000 are valued using quoted market prices.
-(Level 1 inputs) - U.S. Treasury securities of \$316,147,000 are valued based on models using observable inputs.
-(Level 2 inputs) - U.S. Agency securities of \$1,895,545,000 are valued based on models using observable inputs.
+- NYC/NYS Municipal securities of \$108,662,000 are valued using quoted market prices.
+(Level 1 inputs) - U.S. Agency securities of \$1,706,776,000 are valued based on models using observable inputs.
 (Level 2 inputs)

-Money Market and Now accounts of \$2,256,393,000 are valued at cost.
-In addition to the investments identified above, as of October 31, 2019 and 2018, the Corporation held \$32,684,000 and \$16,995,000, respectively, uninvested as cash in various trust and escrow accounts.
+Money Market and NOW accounts of \$1,975,521,000 are valued at cost.
+In addition to the investments identified above, as of October 31, 2023, the Corporation held \$38,322,000 uninvested as cash in various trust and other accounts.

-Interest Rate Risk: As a means of limiting its exposure to fair value losses arising from rising interest rates, the Corporation's Investment Guidelines charge the Investment Committee with "...determining appropriate investment instruments...based on...length of time funds are available for investment purposes..." among other factors.
+Interest Rate Risk: As a means of limiting its exposure to fair value losses arising from rising interest rates, the Corporation's investment guidelines charge the Investment Committee with "...determining appropriate investment instruments...based on...length of time funds are available for investment purposes..." among other factors.
 Thus, maturities are matched to the Corporation's liquidity needs.
 As part of the Corporation's investment policies, it looks to invest its bond and corporate related reserves in long-term securities that carry a higher yield, with the intent to hold the investments to maturity.